wheelercj/Parhelion/README.md

 ![help demo](images/help_demo.png)

 ## optional environment variables
 If you make a fork of this bot, the only environment variable you will need to set is `DISCORD_BOT_SECRET_TOKEN`, as explained above.
-However, there is an optional environment variable you can set: `MY_CHANNEL_ID`.
-This lets you use the `dev_mail` async function.
-Choose the Discord channel where you want to receive high-priority messages from the bot.
-The `dev_mail` async function is only called to alert the developer in situations like when the bot joins a new server, or cannot recover from certain errors without your help.
+However, there is an optional environment variable you can set: `MY_USER_ID`.
+This lets you use the `dev_mail` async function, which will send you high-priority messages from the bot only to alert you of situations like when the bot joins a new server, or cannot recover from certain errors without your help.

-&nbsp;

 &nbsp;